Microdosing: Impact of psychedelic microdosing

 In 2021 it was reported in a study done that an increased conscientiousness was seen due to microdosing.
 Microdosing was seen to have improved mental health after microdosing with psychedelics after 30 days.
-More research is needed to ultimately decide whether or not microdosing helps those who suffer from depression and anxiety.
+More research is needed to ultimately decide whether or not microdosing helps those who have depression and anxiety.
 Microdosing has not seen to improve participants motor responses, attention, and cognitive problem-solving abilities.
 Microdosing is still under investigation as to whether it works or not.
 Researchers are investigating into microdosing more and more, the placebo effect causes difficulties in research on this topic.

 In January 2006, the European Union Microdose AMS Partnership Programme (EUMAPP) was launched.
 Ten organizations from five different countries (United Kingdom, Sweden, Netherlands, France, and Poland) will study various approaches to the basic AMS technique.
 The study is set to be published in 2009.

 One of the most meaningful potential outcomes of Phase-0/Microdosing studies is the early termination of development.
 In 2017, Okour et al published the first example in literature of a termination of an oral drug based on IV microdose data.